rks0001/cosmicdwarf.github.io/README.md

 # cosmicdwarf.github.io
-This page is just for fun
+This is my official site, If there is any query feel free to ask :)